 - Avoid landing page redirects: This means that you should not redirect users to another page of your website when they load it.
 For example, you should not redirect all visitors to a second version of your homepage.

 - Leverage browser caching: The caching check makes sure that you tell the browser to save this content locally, instead of re-downloading it the next time you need to access it.
 This saves precious time that is often spent connecting and downloading content on page-reloads.

-- Minify CSS: Minifying CSS means that you make the CSS file as small as possible by removing extra spaces, line breaks, and other formats.
+- Minify CSS: Minifying CSS means that you make the CSS file as small as possible by removing extra spaces, line breaks, and other formatting.
 Think of this as similar to compressing the file to save total size.